A.C.

 will show that while these sets were a bit less tame

-of chemistry could be learned by doing the experiments
+than today, a lot of chemistry could be learned by doing

-its pages.
-The reader will also note that the best
+will also note that the best science of 1936 had not

 (For that matter, neither have we today.)
 The

-(or perhaps better stated, the best understanding
+errors of the time (or perhaps better stated, the

-of the time) are
+best understanding of the time) are reflected in this

-this manual was excellent for its time, and it led many
+manual.
+Still, this manual was excellent for its

-Yale to study under Dr. Johnson precisely because it was
+Dr. Johnson precisely because it was he who was the

 genius behind the Gilbert chemistry sets they had played